saabogal/SFM/IPC-10-SEC/README.md

 # Transform the time and date charachter vectors to a valid R format
 time = as.POSIXct(paste(ipct), format = "%Y-%m-%d")

-# set our xts elements Realized volatility 5 min
+# set our xts elements
 ipcrv = xts(ipcrv, order.by = time)

 # Returns